-Let’s also discuss how fooled everyone is into thinking women are pregnant for “9 months”.
+Let’s also discuss how Cheap Alprazolam Pills fooled everyone is into thinking women are pregnant for “9 months”.
 Wrong.
 It’s 40 weeks.
 Aka definitely 10 months.
 Why?!

-Regardless of the trickery, trimester two has been so much better than the fist; it’s no longer a secret; I’m only semi exhausted, not completely; AND the fruits and veggies of the week (the way us preggo gals picture the size of the human we’re growing compared to a sweet potato, plum, pineapple or peach), are sweetening up and http://oceanadesigns.net/images/granite/exodus/exodus.jpg decidedly growing.
+Regardless of the trickery, trimester two has been so much better than the fist; it’s no longer a secret; I’m only semi exhausted, not completely; AND the fruits and veggies of the week (the way us preggo gals picture the size of the human we’re growing compared to a sweet potato, plum, pineapple or peach), are sweetening up and Buy Diazepam Bangkok decidedly growing.http://littlemountainproject.com/tag/major-projects-group

 So far, this has already been the craziest adventure of my life, which is why I thought it might be a good time to take a step back, and reflect over my top 10 “lessons learned” and/or “trimester tricks”:

 - Put your “mocktails” in the most fun glass you own (who cares if you have to hand wash it, treat yourself!).
 A “La Croix” with floating berries or a splash of flavored lemonade instantly makes your not-so-special water into the prettiest drink at the party.

 - Want to take it a step further?
 David’s Tea has created iced “cocktail” teas – sans alcohol – in fab flavors like sangria and rose that honestly taste not only legit but also completely delicious.
 Again, put it in a wine glass!

 - If you need to nap, nap.
 No further explanation required.
 I resisted this for the longest time worrying that it seemed “lazy” of me but recently have given in and realize that, if you have an hour to rest, JUST DO IT.
 In a few short months these moments will not exist (at least not without interjecting screams).
 We need sleep as we’re literally making a human being.
 A fair excuse.